pub struct RowPacker<'a> {

 In the case the iterator produces an error, the pushing of

 datums in terminated and the error returned.
-The Row
+The Row will

 be incomplete, but it will be safe to read datums from it.

-sourcepub fn extend_by_row(&mut self, row: &Row)
+Sourcepub fn extend_by_row(&mut self, row: &Row)

 pub fn extend_by_row(&mut self, row: &Row)

-sourcepub fn push_list_with<F, R>(&mut self, f: F) -> R where
+Sourcepub fn push_list_with<F, R>(&mut self, f: F) -> R

-pub fn push_list_with<F, R>(&mut self, f: F) -> R where
+pub fn push_list_with<F, R>(&mut self, f: F) -> R

-The supplied closure will be invoked once with a Row
+The supplied closure will be invoked once with a Row that can be used

 to populate the list.
 It is valid to call any method on the

-except for RowPacker::clear
+RowPacker except for RowPacker::clear, RowPacker::truncate,

-or RowPacker::truncate_datums
+or RowPacker::truncate_datums.

 Returns the value returned by the closure, if any.